Jaundice in newborns: Causes and treatment

 When to be concerned about this common condition in newborns

 As many as half of all newborns experience jaundice, a yellowish discoloration of the skin and eyes, during their first weeks of life – and in most cases, the condition can be easily managed.
-But despite its high occurrence, jaundice is always something to pay attention to urges Amal Aqul, M.D., a pediatric gastroenterologist at Children's Health℠ and Assistant Professor at UT Southwestern.
+But despite its high occurrence, jaundice is always something to pay attention to urges Amal Aqul, M.D., Pediatric Hepatologist and Director of Hepatology at Children's Health℠ and Assistant Professor at UT Southwestern.

 "Jaundice by itself is not a dangerous condition, however, it might be a sign that something else is going on in the liver," Dr. Aqul says.